MileHacker Logo

 Rennes is positioned in the eastern part of Brittany, a region known for its distinct Celtic heritage and rugged coastline.
 The city sits at the confluence of two rivers, the Ille and the Vilaine.
 This geographical position historically made Rennes a natural crossroads and a spot for trade.
 The Vilaine River flows through the city center, offering pleasant riverside walks and helping the city’s green spaces.
 Rennes is not a coastal city; it is situated inland, approximately 50 kilometers (31 miles) from the English Channel.
 This away from the sea position gives it a mild, oceanic climate.

 Its setting makes Rennes an excellent base for exploring the wider Brittany region.
-From here, you quickly reach the dramatic coastal towns like Saint-Malo or the charming medieval city of Dinan.
+From here, you quickly reach the spectacular coastal towns like Saint-Malo or the charming medieval city of Dinan.
 The city serves as a hub, linking Brittany to the remainder of France via high-speed train lines.
 This connectivity makes travel to and from Rennes simple, whether you arrive from Paris or other major French cities.

 Origins as Condate Redonum.